TylerPohn/collab-canvas/docs/demo-script.md

 // show off paste screenshot
 // show import file

+// AI
+# change color of circle to black
 # create alternating grid of circles and rectangles
 # arrange the circles into a row
 # arrange the rectangles into a column